stride3d/stride-docs/en/manual/input/pointers.md

 ### Get delta values

-[PointerEvent.DeltaTime](xref:Xenko.Input.PointerEvent.DeltaTime) gets the time elapsed from the previous @'Xenko.Input.PointerEvent'.
+[PointerEvent.DeltaTime](xref:Stride.Input.PointerEvent.DeltaTime) gets the time elapsed from the previous @'Stride.Input.PointerEvent'.

 You can get the delta position in normalized or absolute coordinates.

 ### Normalized delta values

-[PointerEvent.DeltaPosition](xref:Xenko.Input.PointerEvent.DeltaPosition) gets the change in position since the previous @'Xenko.Input.PointerEvent' in **normalized** X,Y coordinates.
+[PointerEvent.DeltaPosition](xref:Stride.Input.PointerEvent.DeltaPosition) gets the change in position since the previous @'Stride.Input.PointerEvent' in **normalized** X,Y coordinates.

 > [!Note]
 > Delta values are always nulls at the beginning of the sequence of pointer events (ie when the **pointer state** is **down**).

 ### Absolute delta values

-[PointerEvent.DeltaPosition](xref:Xenko.Input.PointerEvent.AbsoluteDeltaPosition) gets the change in position since the previous @'Xenko.Input.PointerEvent' in **absolute** (X,Y) coordinates.
+[PointerEvent.DeltaPosition](xref:Stride.Input.PointerEvent.AbsoluteDeltaPosition) gets the change in position since the previous @'Stride.Input.PointerEvent' in **absolute** (X,Y) coordinates.

 ## Example code